-Prior to joining MAD, she conducted a variety of research and evaluation projects, including analyzing rural community and economic development initiatives, evaluating asset-building and other programs for low income and/or homeless Minnesotans, surveying rural Minnesota organizations, and analyzing non-metro networks.
+Lisa Anderson came to MAD in 2014, bringing with her skills in policy analysis, evaluation, and problem solving.
+Prior to joining MAD, she conducted a variety of research and evaluation projects, including analyzing rural community and economic development initiatives, evaluating asset-building and other programs for Minnesotans on a low income or experiencing homelessness, surveying rural Minnesota organizations, and analyzing non-metro networks.
 She also has experience assisting nonprofit leaders in strategic planning and solving programmatic challenges.

-Lisa has a master’s degree in Public Policy, with a concentration in advanced policy analysis and minor in program evaluation, from the Humphrey School of Public Affairs, and a bachelor’s degree in sociology from University of Wisconsin–River Falls.
+Lisa has a master’s degree in public policy, with a concentration in advanced policy analysis and minor in program evaluation, from the Humphrey School of Public Affairs, and a bachelor’s degree in sociology from University of Wisconsin–River Falls.